-- 101. This section illustrates in more detail the methodologies or criteria that could be used for step C on impact materiality.
-ESRS 1 paragraph 42 states that an undertaking shall apply criteria set under ESRS 1 chapter 3.4 using appropriate quantitative and/or qualitative thresholds to assess the materiality of impacts connected to its activities, as well as those that are directly linked to its operations, products and services, including through the upstream and downstream value chain. - 102.
-The severity of an actual or potential negative impact is determined by the following characteristics that inform the basis for determining the thresholds: - a. scale: how grave the impact is (i.e., extent of infringement of access to basic life necessities or freedoms (e.g., education, livelihood etc));

-- b. scope: how widespread the impact is (i.e., number of individuals affected or the extent of the environmental damage); and - c. irremediable character: the extent to which the impact can be remediated (e.g., through compensation or restitution; whether the people affected can be restored to their exercise of the right in question).
+- 75.101.
+To assess the materiality of impacts, This section illustrates in more detail the methodologies or criteria that could be used for step C on impact materiality.
+ESRS 1 paragraph 42 states that an undertaking shall apply criteria set under ESRS 1 chapter 3.4 using appropriate quantitative and/or qualitative thresholds-to assess the materiality of impacts connected to its activities, as well as those that are directly linked to its operations, products and services, including through the upstream and downstream value chain. - 102.
+Impact materiality is determined by The severity forof an actual negative impacts and severity and likelihood foror potential negative impacts.
+Severity is based on factors impact is determined by the following characteristics that are scale, scope and irremediable character for negative impacts; and scale and scope for positive impacts.
+Therefore, these factors should be inform the basis for determining the thresholds.
+Also, when defining the threshold; - a. scale: how grave the undertaking may considerimpact is (i.e., extent of infringement of access to basic life necessities or freedoms (e.g., education, livelihood etc)); - a.b. scope: how widespread the overallimpact is (i.e., number of potential impacts acrossindividuals affected or the extent of the environmental, social damage); and governance. - c. irremediable character: the extent to which the impact can be remediated (e.g., through compensation or restitution; whether the people affected can be restored to their exercise of the right in question).
 The underlying question is: are there any limits on the ability to restore those affected to a situation at least the same as, or equivalent to, their situation before the negative impact?